flare-foundation/docs/docs/tech/flare-launch-process.md

+---
+og_image: ../../assets/launch-process.png
+og_description: The goal of this page is to remove any confusion around Flare's launch process.
+---

 # Flare Launch Process

 The Flare launch is delicate, as it involves a rather **large airdrop**, a **community vote**, and the deployment of a **novel meritocratic consensus** system.